« Back to Settings for systemd units

 Why and when to use ProtectHostname

-The creation of a new UTS namespace is done using clone(2) or unshare(2) syscall with the CLONE_NEWUTS flag set.
+Systemd leverages namespaces for isolation.
+It is done by creating a new UTS namespace that prevents making any changes to the host system.
+The creation of a new UTS namespace happens when calling clone(2) or unshare(2) syscall with the CLONE_NEWUTS flag.
 This functionality requires a Linux kernel that is compiled with the CONFIG_UTS_NS option.

 Syscalls of interest are: